 Not only that, we get a far darker, more omonious tone this time around.
 The themes and the story, if it were possible, are much more serious.
 With it, the show becomes much more explicit.
 I found the scene in which a spirit comes out of the glass box particularly unnerving.
 Nevertheless, it was fascinating and I loved how the box came back into play later on.

-The scenes in the second half that involved Cooper in The Black Lodge were my favourit of the whole episode.
+The scenes in the second half that involved Cooper in The Black Lodge were my favourite of the whole episode.
 I really like the new elemental aspect of The Lodge.
 The visual effects in those scenes in general were superb, particularly when Cooper transports to the box/cage.

 Finally, I enjoyed the final scene in the bar.
 Simply because, in keeping with the theme of the episode, it brought things full circle.
 It returned to the origins of Twin Peaks.
 Showing the side of the show once again that is essentially a soap opera about the relationships between the townsfolk.
 For more TV shows, movies and combat sports, subscribe to GJC Reviews!